ValPaliy/valticus/input/posts/Let's Talk About Fonts.md

 ---
 Title: Let's Talk About Fonts (Part 1)
 Description: Fonts are what we look at when we use a computer, a phone, a tablet.
-Which font should a developer use?
+Which font should a developer use (in my opinion)?
 Published: 2021-06-05
 Author:
   - Val Paliy